-Prerequisite: Successful completion of concert orchestra and Fairfield string skill level V.
+Prerequisite: By audition only.
+Successful completion of Fairfield string skill level V required.
 The focus of this course will be on developing advanced instrumental techniques, ensemble playing and music reading.
 Select woodwind, brass and percussion players from Band will be added to complete the instrumentation of the Symphonic Orchestra.
 Orchestral literature of various periods and styles will be studied and performed.
 Instrumental lessons are required for this course.
 Participation in all scheduled rehearsals and performances is required.